isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 [pid 29441] fsync(3)                    = 0
 ```

 This is the only `fsync` that contributed to commit-Latency.
-The write is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo-log during recovery.
+The changed data is now persisted to disk, and can be reconstructed using the unmodified page from the tablespace and the change information from the redo-log during recovery.

-The modified page is still in memory, though, and in order to reclaim redo-log space, needs to be eventually checkpointed.
+The modified page is still in memory, though, and in order to reclaim redo-log space, needs to be eventually written back in a Checkpoint.

 This happens later, and with many more `fsync` operations.
 It does happen in batch, for many commits and multiple pages, normally, but in our easily traceable test setup, it’s looking like a lot of overhead.

-During normal operations, a page often is modified in multiple commits over a short amount of time.
+During normal operations, a page is often modified in multiple commits over a short amount of time.
 Each of these commits is a separate redo-log `fsync` (it's not, there are some ways to cheat a bit).
 But in the Buffer Pool, on the file side of things, all these changes are being accumulated on the dirty in-memory page, and get persisted into the tablespace in a single checkpoint write.
 In fact, while there could be thousands of changes to in-memory pages per second, given a liberal amount of memory checkpoints can be spaced minutes apart.

 Also, during checkpointing, one Double Write Buffer worth of pages gets written out in a single sync operation, so we do see a far better page/sync and MB/sync ratio than in this test setup.

-Anyway, this is what checkpointing to the the Double Write Buffer, at offset 1M in the ibdata looks like:
+Anyway, this is what checkpointing to the Double Write Buffer, at offset 1M in the ibdata looks like:

 ```console
 [pid 29181] pwrite64(10, "\234\v\217Y\0\0\1\255\0\0\0\0\0\0\0\0\0\0\0\1\2&\211\225\0\2\0\0\0\0\0\0"..., 32768, 1048576) = 32768
 [pid 29181] fsync(10)                   = 0
 ```

-And there follows again an update of the metadata and a write to the actual tablespace:
+And there follows again an update of the metadata, and the write back to the actual tablespace:

 ```console
 [pid 29179] pwrite64(10, "\234\v\217Y\0\0\1\255\0\0\0\0\0\0\0\0\0\0\0\1\2&\211\225\0\2\0\0\0\0\0\0"..., 16384, 7028736) = 16384